OliverMount/SourceImaging/README.md

 This repository discusses MNE tools-based head models and MNE, MATLAB tools for inverse matrix computations.
 For Brainstorm-based head models and inverse, please see the repository https://github.com/OliverMount/SourceImaging_Brainstorm.

-In the IBS heterobrainx workstation, all the necessary software is installed, and preprocessing would begin smoothly and would take nearly 6 hours for each participant for both the steps.
+In the IBS heterobrainx workstation, all the necessary software is installed, and preprocessing would begin smoothly and would take nearly 6 hours for each participant for steps I and II.

 ## Check list